facebook/sapling/_src/commands/commit.md

 - Specify an exact list of files for which you want changes committed.

 - Use the `-I` or `-X` flags to match or exclude file names  using a pattern or fileset.
-See `sl help patterns` and  `sl help filesets` fot details.
+See `sl help patterns` and  `sl help filesets` for details.

 - Specify the `--interactive` flag to open a UI to select  individual files, hunks, or lines.